 Why treat scoliosis?

-Avoiding future problems: Scoliosis rarely seems a problem to the child or adolescent who has a curve.
+Avoiding future problems: Scoliosis rarely is a problem to the child or adolescent who has a curve.
 Why then do we bother to monitor and treat curves?
 Adults with moderate or severe scoliosis can have progressively worsening curves which cause cosmetic disfigurement, back pain and in the worst cases, difficulty breathing.
 Treatment after the curve has already become severe in adulthood is much less successful than treatment during childhood or adolescence.
 By finding progressive curves early, we hope to keep them from becoming problems in adulthood.

 Treatment without surgery: Exercises and braces

 The goal of the surgery is a usually a solid fusion (stabilization) of the curved part of the spine.
 A fusion is achieved by operating on the spine, adding bone chips and allowing the vertebral bones and bone chips to slowly heal together to form a solid mass of bone called a fusion.
 The bone chips (bone graft) may come from a bone bank or your hip (iliac crest).
 Usually, the spine is substantially straightened with metal rods and hooks, wires or screws(instrumentation).
-The rods or sometimes a brace or cast hold the spine in place until your fusion has a chance to heal.
+The rods or sometimes a brace or cast hold the spine in place until your child’s fusion has a chance to heal.
 Once the fusion has healed (usually 3 to 12 months) the abnormal section of the spine cannot curve more.
-The rods, hooks or wires can usually be left in your back without causing any problems.
-Surgery varies greatly depending upon the amount of spine fused and you may or may not experience a noticeable loss of spinal motion.
-Your health care provider can tell you what activities you can do after a spinal fusion.
+The rods, hooks or wires can usually be left in your child’s back without causing any problems.
+Surgery varies greatly depending upon the amount of spine fused and your child may or may not experience a noticeable loss of spinal motion.
+Your child’s health care provider can tell you what activities he/she can do after a spinal fusion.
 Most sports are possible after a spinal fusion.

 Further Information about Surgery: